The queen in a hive isn’t always in charge, but without her, the hive is thrown into chaos.

 The bees will begin preparations for swarming and will draw out a number of queen cells.
 It is important that you are vigilant during this period because a queen goes from cell to adult in about 16 days.

-If you do not act in time, one queen could emerge and kill the others so you need to take out the cells once they have been drawn.
+If you do not act in time, one queen could emerge and kill the others, so you must take out the cells once they have been drawn.
 Even worse, the colony could swarm.

 Once you have a capped queen cell, you can cut out these peanut-shaped chambers and place them in a queenless hive.